Metal windmill pump gears on the salinas of South Caicos

 Currently, the main economic income for South Caicos comes from the fishing industry.
 Conch, lobster, and fish are caught, processed, packed, and shipped to the international market.

-Two new luxury resort projects have opened, Sailrock Resort and the East Bay Resort (which is closed for refurbishment until 2024), and there’s now greater interest in residential real estate, so the atmosphere of South Caicos is likely to change.
+The island has seen two new luxury resort projects: Sailrock Resort and the Salterra Resort & Spa, the latter opening February 2025.
+There’s now greater interest in residential real estate, so the atmosphere of South Caicos is likely to change.

 The luxury development has had the effect of spurring improvements to the South Caicos Airport and the port at Cockburn Harbour.